What is Research?

 How Do I Find a Mentor?

 Consider your research interests.
 Don't know what they are?
-Browse through faculty profiles on department pages and look at their research interests, maybe something they do interests you.
-You can also browse through research programs and take a look at the faculty involved.
-This will definitely help narrow your options.
+Browse through faculty profiles on department pages and look at their research interests.
+You can also browse research programs to look at the faculty involved.
+This will help narrow your options.
 Click here to view current UC Merced Faculty profiles.

-Being able to communicate your research is just as important as conducting.
-You may have presented your work in a journal club or lab meeting, but to further yourself as a scientist, you need to be able to presented to a wide array of scientist, not just those in your field.
-To do practice this skill, you can attend conferences and symposiums.
+Communicating your research is just as important as conducting a research project.
+You may have presented your work in a journal club, research group or lab meeting, or with peers, but to further your development you need to present to a wide range of experts.
+To practice this skill, you can attend conferences and symposia to network with other researchers.
 Click here for more information on presenting your research.